lambdalife/holland/docs/configuration.rst

 Mutation functions are used to modify gene values.
 Like :ref:`crossover-functions`, mutation functions can be custom made, but Holland offers a few common mutation functions built in, these are described in the :ref:`library-mutation-functions` subsection of :ref:`library`.
 If you write or find a novel mutation function that you find useful, consider contributing it to the Holland library!

-Mutation functions act on individual values of a gene, rather than entire genes or genomes.
+Mutation functions can act on either individual values of a gene or an entire gene, but not the whole genome.
 Mutation functions are specified for each gene.
+To have a mutation function applied to a whole gene (when the gene is a list-type), the option ``"mutation_level"`` should be set to ``"gene"`` instead of ``"value"`` (see :ref:`genome-params` for more detail); for value-type genes this distinction does not matter.
+For most applications of the Genetic Algorithm a ``"mutation_level"`` of ``"value"`` should be appropriate, but some applications---e.g. Travelling Salesman---require mutations be applied at the gene level.

-A mutation function is applied probabilistically (by :func:`~holland.evolution.probabilistically_mutate_value`), and, therefore, need not consider the ``mutation_rate`` for the gene.
-Mutation functions must return the mutated value.
+A mutation function is applied probabilistically (by :func:`~holland.evolution.Mutator.probabilistically_apply_mutation`), and, therefore, need not consider the ``mutation_rate`` of the gene.
+Mutation functions must return the mutated value or gene.

 Example:
     .. literalinclude:: examples/mutation_function_example.py